Classic and Timeless – Sherwin-Williams Colonnade Gray

 The LRV of Colonnade Gray is 53.

-And that makes it a mid-shade color with neither too darkness nor brightness.
+And that makes it a mid-shade color with neither too dark nor too bright.

 Because paint colors can change in different environments, I recommend you also just try Colonnade Gray out at home with a peel-and-stick sample from Samplize.
 Order some samples now!